bencer3283/bencer3283.github.io/organization/sunsun.md

 &uarr; Me and partners teaching grade 5-6 students.

-Ntu sunshiners is a student club that make free english class for underprivileged children in Zhong-Li, taoyuan.
+Ntu sunshiners is a student club that provides free english class for underprivileged children in Zhong-Li, taoyuan.
 Our class blends volcabulary, grammar and games together, and we think english learning resouces are the hardest to access for those families.
 Our work includes weekend class in during school semesters and 3-5 days camp during summer/winter vacations.